tlqtangok/perlcpp/README.md

 use the g++ or gcc under Strawberry. (if one see error msg, please comment the first line and uncomment 2nd line to use g++ with -std=c++11.)

-if lucky enough, check you GCC version, >=4.8 is recommend.
+if not lucky enough to build, check you GCC version, later than version 4.9.2 is recommend.

 if everything is ok, a file "interp" will be generated. run it. this will get following output: